With all the cabinets already in place

 1. INSTALL THE LEGS

-Given that I had an enclosed area for this bench, both exterior legs were secure first, to the studs on the wall using 2 1/2" screws and then to the cabinet using 1 1/4" wood screws.
+Given that I had an enclosed area for this bench, both exterior legs were secured first to the studs on the wall using 2 1/2" screws and then to the cabinet using 1 1/4" wood screws.

-Find the center of the bench top base plywood and attach the remaining leg there using 1 1/4" wood screws.
+Find the center of the benchtop plywood piece and attach the remaining leg there, using 1 1/4" wood screws.

-Bring that base/center leg and install it, driving 1 1/2" brad nails from the top to the to the bottom legs on both sides.
+Bring that base/center leg and install it, driving 1 1/2" brad nails from the top to the bottom legs on both sides.

 2. INSTALL THE FACE FRAME